 The Bottom Line

 You don’t have to have exceptional music acumen to help your child reap the many benefits of being exposed to music.
-Something as simple as turning on the radio while you’re eating breakfast with your kids could even have an impact.
+Something as simple as turning on the radio while you’re eating breakfast with your kids could even have an impact, if you still do not have a radio, I would suggest you to visit this great site where you will find plenty of options available.

 In reality, all you need is a willingness to push yourself out of your comfort zone and – if you’ve got older kids – a willingness to support their interests and pursuits.
 For more detailed information – including essential playlists for every stage of childhood – check out this original research-based article from Mom Loves Best.